A Japanophile who has survived 15 solo trips to Japan. His visits focus on discovering the country’s lesser-known attractions.

-- Lose Yourself in a Labyrinth
+- Lose Yourself in a Japanese Labyrinth

-- Head to a Super Sento
+- Take a Dip at a Super Sento

 - Head to an Indoor Theme Park